rchriste/OnPurpose/README.md

 _On Purpose: Intuitive Time Management_ is the name of the program that I eventually came up with.
 This is a research project.
 My goal with this project is to experiment with, adjust, and prove out these ideas with the goal of reducing the risk of integrating these ideas into existing software.
 The risk exists because I am suggesting impactful changes to the software ecosystem.
 My initial goal was to write a piece of software that changed my life because it reduces the practical impact of my disability and I am proud to say that I have been benefiting from _On Purpose_ constantly and every day since January of 2024.
 Improving the program for myself remains my top priority but I am also working towards the goal of being able to support others because if these ideas are ever going to be integrated into software more widely then we need to have a group of users who use this program and greatly benefit from it.
 I am on a multi-year journey.

-## What we should expect a to do app to do:
+## What we should expect a To Do app to do:

 * Help efficiently pick which item to do by taking into account: urgency, relative importance, and in-the-moment priorities.
 * Help be aware of and prepared for what is upcoming.